QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Compositional Models for Sentence Representation

 \ctikzfig{pregroup}

 where the ``cups'' ($\cup$) denote the grammar reductions.
-The transition from pregroups to vector space semantics is achieved by a mapping\footnote{This mapping can be formalised as a category-theoretic \textit{functor} \cite{reasoning_2016}.} $\mathcal{F}$ that sends atomic types to vector spaces ($n$ to $N$ and $s$ to $S$) and composite types to tensor product spaces ($n^r \cdot s \cdot n^l$ to $N\otimes S \otimes N$).
-For example, a transitive verb becomes a tensor of order 3, which can be seen as a bilinear map $N\otimes N \to S$, while an adjective (with type $n \cdot n^l$) can be seen as a matrix, representing a linear map $N \to N$.
-Further, $\mathcal{F}$ translates all grammar reductions to tensor contractions, so that the meaning of a sentence $s = w_1w_2\dots w_n$ with a pregroup derivation $\alpha$ is given by:
+The transition from pregroups to vector space semantics is achieved by a mapping\footnote{This mapping can be formalised as a category-theoretic \textit{functor} \cite{reasoning_2016}.} $\mathcal{F}$ that sends each atomic type (and its dual types) to a vector space ($n$ to $N$ and $s$ to $S$) and composite types to corresponding tensor product spaces ($n^r \cdot s \cdot n^l$ to $N\otimes S \otimes N$).
+For example, a transitive verb becomes a tensor of order 3, which can be seen as a bilinear map $N\otimes N \to S$, while an adjective (with type $n \cdot n^l$) is a matrix, i.e. a linear map $N \to N$.
+Further, $\mathcal{F}$ translates all grammar reductions to tensor contractions, so that the representation of a sentence $s = w_1w_2\dots w_n$ with $n$ words $w_1, w_2, \dots, w_n$ and a pregroup derivation $\alpha$ is given by: